Week 8 - Tropical Storm Beta

 Keep us all in your thoughts - hopefully this will be the last big blowout before the end of the rainy season!

 This is the central park in the town - serves a common meeting place and playground.
-This is where I saw a strange animal up in a tree which I still don't belive I've positively identified.
-It had the body and tail of a cat, but with shorter legs, and a head like a porcupine, but it's head was green (!!) with huge black spines coming out of it.
+This is where I saw a strange animal up in a tree which I still don't believe I've positively identified.
+It had the body and tail of a cat, but with shorter legs, and a head like a porcupine, but its head was green (!!) with huge black spines coming out of it.
 Any ideas??

 This is the Catholic church.
 I've noticed that there are a number of US and Canadian Evangelical missionaries coming into the town and setting up shop.
 There are quite a few families jumping on the bandwagon - all four of our host families are evangelical.